 - Monitor health goals with support from WE Mentors, coaches, and staff

 WE-HCOL dual citizens will come into UVM registered for small seminars and rigorous, engaging coursework.
 They will also be living in the WE Residence Hall on central campus where they will have access to a gym, fitness trainers, a learning kitchen, nutritionists, a yoga studio, and mindfulness instructors.
 To be WE-HCOL citizens in good standing, the Honors College and WE requires the following of students:

-- Participating students must participate in the academic life of both programs, and register for The Pursuit of Knowledge (HCOL 085) and Healthy Brains Healthy Bodies (COMU 001) during the Fall 2018 semester.
+- Participating students must participate in the academic life of both programs, and register for the Honors College First Year Seminar (HCOL 085) and Healthy Brains Healthy Bodies (COMU 001) during the Fall 2022 semester.

 - HCOL-WE Dual Citizens will abide by the living expectations of the WE community, and commit to a residential environment that is free from the influence and presence of alcohol and/or drugs.

 Up to 25 incoming first year Honors students may choose to participate in WE-HCOL within the Wellness Environment.
 Admitted students can sign up for Honors learning communities by activating their NetID and following instructions at: https://www.uvm.edu/reslife/incoming_students

 Students interested in participating in the WE-HCOL Dual Citizenship program should preference "Wellness Environment" as their first preferred learning community, and "Honors" as their second preferred learning community.
 (Space is limited in WE-HCOL, and this ensures that if there is more demand for the program than there is space available, students will still be placed in an Honors learning community)